khattab-ahmed/khattab-ahmed.github.io/index.md

     - label: "My Projects"
       url: "/portfolio/"

 excerpt: "Current senior at Vanderbilt University studying Mechanical Engineering.
 Passionate about making an impact on the world within the Aviation Industry.
-This website shares a little bit of my experiece and current projects .
-Feel free to contact me to discuss any opportunities or questions."
+This website shares a little bit of my experiece and current projects, feel free to contact me to discuss any opportunities or questions."

 feature_row:
   - image_path: assets/img/SLSTurbine.JPG